Transform and Entropy Coding in AV2: Background on AV1 Transform Coding

 \subsection{Coefficient Level Map and Sign Coding}

 The transform compacts residuals into a smaller set of transform coefficients.
-These coefficients are then quantized and coded with a \emph{level-map} representation.
+These coefficients are then quantized and coded with a \emph{level-map} representation, where the \emph{level} denotes coefficient magnitude.

 The coefficient coding process in AV1 begins by checking whether the TB contains any nonzero coefficients.
 If all coefficients are quantized to zero, an \texttt{all\_zero} syntax element is signaled with a value of `1' as the first element of the TB-level syntax which terminates future coding of coefficient related syntax.
 If the block contains at least one nonzero coefficient \texttt{all\_zero} sends a value of `0', and an end-of-block (EOB) syntax element is coded in the bitstream.
 The EOB syntax is transmitted using a hierarchical scheme that identifies a coarse group of coefficient positions followed by finer bins to determine the exact location of the last significant coefficient.
+The number of bits required for EOB signaling depends on residual energy compaction with fewer bits spent when coefficients are clustered close towards the DC term.

-Once the EOB syntax is coded transform coefficients are signaled in a pre-determined scan order.
+Once the EOB syntax is coded, transform coefficients are signaled in a pre-determined scan order.
 AV1 uses several coefficient scan orders depending on transform type and size: zig-zag, up-right diagonal, bottom-left diagonal, row, or column.
-One-dimensional transform types (horizontal or vertical) use row or column scans, while two-dimensional transforms use diagonal or zig-zag orders.
+One-dimensional transform types (horizontal or vertical) use row or column scans, while two-dimensional transforms use diagonal or zig-zag orders, as illustrated in Fig.~\ref{fig:av1_coeff}.

 The absolute magnitudes of coefficients (i.e. levels) are coded starting from the EOB position and proceeding backwards toward the DC term.
 This framework codes coefficients in three different passes: